agentos-project/agentos/documentation/example_agents.rst

 Future Agents
 ==============
-Future Example Agents that are planned or have been discussed include:
+Some future example agents that are planned or have been discussed include:

 * [`Work In Progress <https://github.com/agentos-project/agentos/issues/57>`_]
   An agent that implements predictive coding in the visual cortex, by Rao